VGLoic/remix-wallet-reconciliation/README.md

 - Remix application,
 - Not requiring authentication such as [Sign in with Ethereum](https://login.xyz/) (SIWE).
 Said otherwise, there are no privacy requirement regarding a particular wallet related data \*,

-The user is able to connect as usual its MetaMask wallet to the application.
+The user can connect their MetaMask wallet to the application as usual.
 On successful connection, the wallet address and chain ID are sent backend side in order to perform a redirection while setting a minimalistic [Cookie](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies) in the user's browser.

-On navigation, the cookie is sent alongside the request, hence allowing the route loaders to have access to the user address and the connected network in order to:
+During navigation, the cookie is sent with the request, thereby enabling the route loaders to access the user's address and the connected network in order to:

 - fetch the user data,
 - redirect the user in case of accessing a route that need a connected wallet.